mobiletest2016/machine-learning-articles/articles/extensions-to-gradient-descent-from-momentum-to-adabound.md

 Yep, according to Zeiler (2012): the older the gradient update, the less interesting it is.

-Adadelta, by consequence, uses a decaying average of some \[latex\]w\[/latex\] previous gradients.
-If \[latex\]w = 5\[/latex\], for example, only the last 5 gradient updates would be used in the computation, of which the last is most relevant, followed by the second last, and so on (Ruder, 2016).
+Adadelta, by consequence, uses a decaying average of some $w$ previous gradients.
+If $w = 5$, for example, only the last 5 gradient updates would be used in the computation, of which the last is most relevant, followed by the second last, and so on (Ruder, 2016).
 What's more, given the maths behind Adadelta, it's no longer necessary to provide a learning rate a priori (Zeiler, 2012).

 ### RMSprop